etcd-io/etcd/Documentation/v2/proxy.md

 ### Stop the proxy process

-Stop the existing proxy so we can wipe it's state on disk and reload it with the new configuration:
+Stop the existing proxy so we can wipe its state on disk and reload it with the new configuration:

 ``` bash
 px aux | grep etcd